 Ok so before we talk about growing your list it’s important to realise that you need an incentive to encourage people to sign up to your newsletter.
 This is sometimes referred to as a ‘lead magnet’ and it can be any of the following: a downloadable resource in a pdf format; access to a short free course; a challenge; or even a video, audio or webinar.

 If you are just starting out keep it simple and put together some tips, a tutorial, short report or checklist in a pfd format (use Google forms if you don’t have Acrobat) and you will be ready to go.
-Don’t overthink it too much at the start, but obviously as you continue to grow your list you can get more inventive. if you want a really easy way to create a lead magnet then check this out.
+Don’t overthink it too much at the start, but obviously as you continue to grow your list you can get more inventive.

 So you now have your opt-in form in place and you have your lead magnet ready for your new subscribers.
 Let’s start growing that list.